hermangroup/docs/masternodes/hosting.rst

 Hosting Services
 ================

-Several Dash community members offer masternode hosting services.
-This service can be realized securely without the customer ever giving up control of the 1000 DASH required for collateral.
+Several Historia community members offer masternode hosting services.
+This service can be realized securely without the customer ever giving up control of the 1000 HISTORIA required for collateral.
 For security reasons, it is highly recommended to keep the collateral on a hardware wallet when taking advantage of a hosting service.
 A list of currently available masternode hosting services is available below.